BjoKaSH/maczfs-archive/support/ReadMe-test-system.txt

 by "_".

-file_<id>_size : size of file in bytes file_<id>_pool : ZFS file system where the file is stored, empty if not
+file_<id>_size : size of file in bytes file_<id>_fs   : ZFS file system where the file is stored, empty if not
                  on a ZFS file system managed by the test system file_<id>_name : original file name, including path relative the ZFS file system or relative to "/" if not on a test system